-Over the past several years, I have learned a lot outside of the classroom.
-My internship at an education & tech company in Shanghai has been an incubator for my ideas to expand and develop.
-As a software engineer intern, I get to design an augmented reality app and go on business trips to teach kids how to code.
-I have seen how the education concept of “Learn, Master, Hack” has been demonstrated on these kids when they were playing, understanding, and trying to control the car model displaying in the real world through the camera of their iPads.
+Inspiration:

-My boss believes that everyone in the company should be part of the decision-making so even though I was only a high school student, I was always invited to online conferences and meet staff from around the globe.
-A meeting that greatly opened my mind was a brainstorm session on a programming course for kids.
-An Indian teacher at the conference pointed out that few kids in India have access to computers.
-I was shocked to hear this.
-I had this preconception that India provides excellent computer education for kids as the CEOs of Google, Microsoft, and Adobe were all from India.
-Realizing how wrong I was to assume that these Indian CEOs represented the mass of the country, I decided that I will make a free code learning website for everyone in the world.
+Over the past several years, I have learned a lot outside the classroom.
+I have a software engineer internship at Axiom Lab (Shanghai) developing education apps for the kids.
+My boss advocates an equal working environment so even though I was only a high school student, I was always invited to online conferences and meet staff from around the globe.
+I was greatly inspired by one of the conference on designing kids’ programming courses.
+There, an Indian colleague pointed out that few kids in India have access to computers.
+I was shocked because I had this preconception that India provides excellent computer education for kids as the current CEOs of Google, Microsoft, and Adobe were all from India.
+This has enlightened me to start a free programming learning website because I wanted to provide equal chances for everyone to study programming.

+Academic Resources:

-While I was developing this code learning website, I found myself lack relevant knowledge such as Artificial Intelligence for course recommending system and International Education system for curriculum design.
-I believe the place to best attain this knowledge is at NYU Abu Dhabi.
-Like the House of Wisdom built in the Old Arabic World which stored books from all around the world, NYU Abu Dhabi offer unique courses provided by researchers from different countries besides the curriculum required knowledge.
-In the class of Politics of Code taught by lecturer Pierre Depaz, I get to explore the computer science beyond coding and discover how do we affect the neutrality of software caused by human biases from variables like race or politic lean.
-Such courses help me to become a well-rounded _____, these humanitarian visions could guide and shape my ideas in addition to learning concrete computer science skills.
-This allows me to discover the needs of the world from a more sentimental perspective.
+While I was developing this website, I found that I have reached my limit on computer science knowledge.
+I believe the place to best expand this knowledge is at NYUAD where its computer science major guarantee my fundamental knowledge on computer science.
+Beyond the major itself, NYUAD also allows me to extend and supply my knowledge through its unique courses that offer intriguing teaching techniques and inspiring perspectives.
+In “Politics of Code”, a class taught by lecturer Pierre Depaz, I get to explore the computer science beyond coding and discover how do we affect the machine neutrality through human biases from variables like race or politic lean.
+Such courses help me to become a well-rounded individual.
+It gives me humanitarian visions that shape my perception in addition to firm computer science skills, allowing me to discover the needs of the world from a more sentimental perspective.

+Investment Opportunities:

-By communicating with an alumnus from NYU Abu Dhabi, I found that the university is a special incubator for those who want to make a real, positive impact in the world.
-I could cooperate with educators, computer scientists, and engineers at StartAD and use microcontrollers and 3D printers to build prototypes for my computer in Al Warsha.
-Under startInvest and Beyond the Pitch programs, I could create partnerships with local industries and seek out local angel investors to support my idea.
+By communicating with an alumnus from NYUAD, I found that the university is a special incubator for those who want to make a real, positive impact in the world.
+I could cooperate with industrial leader under Venture Launchpad to improve my free programming learning website and make it investment ready.
+Under startInvest and Beyond the Pitch programs, I take entrepreneurship lessons, cooperate with local industries and seek out local angel investors to support my free programming learning website and other ideas in the future, presenting them to the world.

+Diversity and Innovation: